Flerex/spain-gas/README.md

 - Obtain **data about all gas stations** in Spain: addresses, geolocation, provided services, schedules and much more!
 - Exact **prices of fuel** for every gas station in the country, updated multiple times every day.
-- Beautiful designed interface with design patterns like the builder pattern.
+- Beautifully designed interface using design patterns like the builder pattern.
 - Statically typed with the latest PHP typing features.
 - Properly tested with coverage higher than 80%.